DiogoNeves/diogoneves.github.io/_posts/2015-05-26-3-ways-to-keep-yourself.markdown

 [Published on Medium](https://medium.com/@diogosnows/3-ways-to-keep-yourself-productively-disorganised-589c7d1104a){:target="_blank"}

-I hope you enjoy the irony of the title :)
+I hope you enjoy the irony of the title :smile: